Skip to content

 Position

-This interface represents a zero-based position within a text document, specified by line number and character offset.
+Represents a zero-based position within a text document, specified by line number and character offset.

 const position: Position = {